-- Have you had, been diagnosed or been treated for a heart attack within the last 12 months?
+- Have you been diagnosed or treated for a heart attack within the last 12 months?

-- Have you had, been diagnosed or been treated for a heart attack within the last 2 years?
+- Have you been diagnosed or treated for a heart attack within the last 2 years?

-Most burial insurance companies ask about heart attacks within the last 2 years.
+Most burial insurance companies ask about heart attacks within the last two years.
 Only a handful will have a one-year look-back period on a heart attack.

 PRESCRIPTION HISTORY CHECK

-Insurance companies will also perform prescription history check to verify your health status.
+Insurance companies will also perform prescription history checks to verify your health status.
 The presence of heart attack medications or blood thinners will indicate that you had a heart attack.

-There are only a few drugs that are used specifically for heart attack patients.
-In most cases, they will see a prescription of blood thinners like Coumadin, Warfarin or Plavix.
+Only a few drugs are explicitly used for heart attack patients.
+In most cases, they will see a prescription of blood thinners like Coumadin, Warfarin, or Plavix.

-The insurance company will search for your prescription medication history to see if you have been prescribed these medications in the past.
-If they find any, it will indicate that you had a heart attack.
+The insurance company will search for your prescription medication history to see if you have previously been prescribed these medications.
+If they find any, it will indicate you had a heart attack.